Distributed Architecture

 Device Cores

-Software components that communicate with external equipment (video switchers, cameras, routers, etc.).
+The "Driver" applications, that communicate with external equipment (video switchers, cameras, routers, etc.).
 Each device core speaks the native protocol of its target device and exposes a standardized interface to Reactor.
+Several "generic protocol" device cores alro exist (http, osc, ...)

 Why Distribute Components?

-In most setups, all three pillars run on the same Blue Pill device.
-However, there are scenarios where distributing them across multiple devices provides significant advantages:
+In most setups, all three components run on the same Blue-Pill-Inside device.
+However, there are scenarios where distributing them across multiple devices provides advantages:

 Remote Panels